 To decide who goes first in Flip City, find out who most recently flipped a table.
-It’s a slightly strange rule, but it makes a lot of sense for Flip City because players build a city by playing double-sided cards form the top of their deck.
+It’s a slightly strange rule, but it makes a lot of sense for Flip City because players build a city by playing double-sided cards from the top of their deck.
 They can flip the cards over for different stats.

 35. Who has most recently bought or sold something?

 This is the rule for going first in the game Mercante where players each control a merchant house.
 Players use their agents to buy goods from ships and sell them for more money.
-But as well as making the most money, players also need to persuade people to do them favours to win the game.
+But as well as making the most money, players also need to persuade people to do them favors to win the game.

 36. Who has most recently visited a forest?

 Lagoon uses this rule to decide who goes first.
 In this game, players control druids who use the three energies of the world of Lagoon to shape its destiny.